ajhenley/gitbook/pseudocode_and_algorithms.md

 There is not a standard format for pseudocode.
 It tends to be a cross between some of the more widely used programming languages and natural language.
 Pseudocode can generally be read by programmers who are familiar with different programming languages.

-Pseudocode allows one to include control structures such as IF-THEN-ELSE, DOWHILE, REPEAT-UNTIL which are present in many high level languages.
+Pseudocode allows one to include all the constructs of the Structure Theorem.
+That means that pseudocode can .
 <p><strong><span style="text-decoration: underline;">Pseudocode Conventions</span></strong></p>
 <ul>
 <li>Statements are written in simple English.</li>